Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction

 In Figure \ref{fig:ratiocifar}, we present how SSAT's robust accuracy is affected on CIFAR-10 by varying $\gamma$ when $20\%$ extra data from the $1$M generated DDPM samples is used, with \(\beta\) fixed at $0.4$.
 Similarly, Figure \ref{fig:ratiosvhn} displays the effect of varying the per-batch ratio on robust accuracy for the SVHN dataset, using $10\%$ data from the SVHN extra dataset and fixing \(\beta\) at $0.6$.
-In addition, Figures \ref{fig:cofarper} and \ref{fig:svhnper} explore how robust accuracy varies with the amount of data used.
-For CIFAR-10 experiments in Figure \ref{fig:cofarper}, the per-batch ratio is set to $0.5$, and \(\beta\) is fixed at $0.4$.
-For SVHN in Figure \ref{fig:svhnper}, the per-batch ratio is set to $0.5$, and \(\beta\) is set to $0.6$.
-We aim to capture the robust accuracy at the optimal epoch in each case, and we observe that for Figures \ref{fig:cofarper} and \ref{fig:svhnper}, as the amount of data increases, the optimal accuracy is reached at a considerably later epoch.